 Human trafficking is a form of modern-day slavery involving the use of force, fraud, or coercion to control victims for the purpose of engaging in commercial sex acts or labor services against the worker’s will.
 It is taking place throughout the world, oftentimes in plain sight.

-You may find evidence of sex trafficking in residential brothels, escort services, fake massage businesses, strip clubs, and street prostitution.
+- You may find evidence of sex trafficking in residential brothels, escort services, fake massage businesses, and strip clubs.

-Vulnerable populations are often the most susceptible to human trafficking.
+- Vulnerable populations such as runaway and homeless youth, foreign nationals, and individuals who have experienced violence and trauma in the past, are often the most susceptible to human trafficking.